 Once with the advent of agriculture, and its spread to Europe from the Near East, human society was transformed forever.
 Resources became more plentiful, communities could stay in one place and develop, and humans were free to pursue other activities.
 Agriculture turbo boosted the division of labor, an essential prerequisite to any civilization.
-Agriculture not only transformed human society, it also modified our DNA.
-A first of its kind study compared the DNA of ancient humans who lived between 8,500 and 2,300 years ago.
-The analysis revealed that humans underwent widespread genetic changes that influence height, immune system, digestion and skin colour once agriculture was introduced.
+Agriculture not only transformed human society, but it also modified our DNA.
+A first-of-its-kind study compared the DNA of ancient humans who lived between 8,500 and 2,300 years ago.
+The analysis revealed that humans underwent widespread genetic changes that influence height, immune system, digestion, and skin colour once agriculture was introduced.

 To see what kind of changes these major migrations had on our DNA, David Reich, a geneticist at Harvard Medical School, and his colleagues sequenced the genomes of 230 people.
 The samples were recovered from skeleton remains collected from the entire continent of Europe.
-These include hunter gathers, Yamnaya, but also 21 individuals who lived in Anatolia 8,500 years ago.
-Anatolia or modern day Turkey is considered the stepping stone early farmers made before migrating into Europe.
+These include hunter-gathers, Yamnaya, but also 21 individuals who lived in Anatolia 8,500 years ago.
+Anatolia or modern-day Turkey has considered the stepping stone early farmers made before migrating into Europe.

-Another interesting finding concerns skin colour.
-Hunter gathers in Europe had dark skin, the early farmers who came to Europe 8,500 years ago were lighter coloured.
+Another interesting finding concerns skin color.
+Hunter gathers in Europe had dark skin, the early farmers who came to Europe 8,500 years ago were lighter colored.
 Later, a new gene variant emerged that lightened European skin even more.
 Two things might have happened.
-For one, the Yamnaya were light skinned, and their skin coding genes might have dominated Europe once they mixed.
-The Yamnaya stem from the Caucasus, which is why we call white people caucasians.
+For one, the Yamnaya were light-skinned, and their skin coding genes might have dominated Europe once they mixed.
+The Yamnaya stem from the Caucasus, which is why we call white people Caucasians.
 Then, there’s this hypothesis concerning Vitamin D intake from sunlight.
-Lighter skin helps capture more Vitamin D, but somehow the hunter gathers managed to stay dark skinned.
+Lighter skin helps capture more Vitamin D, but somehow the hunter-gathers managed to stay dark-skinned.
 That’s because they got their Vitamin D from meat, Dr. Reich says.
-Once agriculture became widespread, natural selection started working in over drive again and in time the population developed a lighter tone.
+Once agriculture became widespread, natural selection started working in overdrive again and in time the population developed a lighter tone.
 Maybe both hypotheses are at play.

-Eppie Jones of Trinity College Dublin, co-researcher on the study, said: “This paper is taking our journey back in time ever further.
+Eppie Jones of Trinity College Dublin, co-researcher on the study, said: “This paper is taking our journey back in time even further.

 “It is looking at our genes and how the interactions and innovations through history have shaped who Europeans are today.”